William O'Connell Bradley: Gubernatorial election of 1887

 At their nominating convention in Louisville on May 11, 1887, Kentucky Republicans nominated Bradley for Governor of Kentucky to oppose Democrat Simon B. Buckner, a former Confederate general.
 In his acceptance speech, Bradley implored Kentuckians to realize that the Civil War was over and to discontinue their practice of electing ex-Confederate Democrats to public office.
-His platform included proposals for education, implementing of a high protective tariff, and developing the state's resources.
+His platform included proposals for education, implementing a high protective tariff, and developing the state's resources.
 He pointed out that, though Kentucky contained more coal than Pennsylvania, the state bought half of its coal from that state.
 A similar situation existed with regard to lumber.
 He was also critical of excessive spending during the preceding Democratic administrations.
 Among his cited examples of extravagance were the creation of a state bureau of agriculture and the construction of a new state penitentiary.
 Democratic mismanagement of the state's affairs had resulted in able, young Kentuckians leaving the state to seek their fortunes because of a lack of opportunity at home, Bradley lamented.

 During the campaign, Buckner relied on party strength and personal popularity to give him an advantage over Bradley, a decidedly superior orator.
 In the only debate between the two, held at Grayson, Bradley attacked Democrats for creating "useless offices" such as railroad commissioners.
-He defended the Republican proposal of a high protective tariff and advocated federal aid for education.
+He defended the Republican proposal of a highly protective tariff and advocated federal aid for education.
 When Buckner took the platform, he began by asking if Bradley had charged in an earlier speech that one of Buckner's speeches had been written by former governor J. Proctor Knott.
 Bradley acknowledged that he had heard that Knott had written the speech and that he (Bradley) had repeated this claim in one of his speeches.
 Buckner rebuked Bradley for circulating this "infamously false" charge, and withdrew his agreement to participate in any further joint debates.
 He then delivered a discourse attacking the protective tariff and federal aid for education.